Weaning Our Wagyu Calves: A Journey of Growth

 Weaning is an essential part of cattle farming, particularly for breeds like Wagyu that are known for their high-quality meat.
 It involves separating calves from their mothers so they can stop relying on milk.
 We normally wean our calves by mid-June, but due to the rains, we could not do so until July 12.

-This added time equals added stress to the mommas who need to have recouperation time in between calves.
+This added time equals added stress for the mothers, who need recuperation time between calves.
 As we herd the calves through the chute, we weigh them.
-Having good records that include the weights of each calf provides us with valuable insights into their growth for each new stage of their lives.
+Keeping good records that include the weights of each calf provides us with valuable insights into their growth at each new stage of their lives.

 When the day finally arrived, rain was still in the forecast.
-We were able to pen all but one of the calves who didn’t go into the pen - that rascally heifer.
+We managed to pen all but one of the calves who didn’t go into the pen - that rascally heifer.
 But missing a heifer is not as bad as missing a bully since we castrate all of the calves.
-The older bull-calves are, the more stress it induces on the calves, and we prefer a life for our wagyu calves that is as stress free as possible.
+The older bull-calves are, the more stress it induces on the calves.
+We prefer a life for our Wagyu calves that is as stress-free as possible.

-Tagging is crucial for tracking their growth and health and for making sure that all calves are accounted for when we check them.
+Tagging is crucial for tracking their growth and health.
+It ensures that all calves are accounted for when we check them.

 Moving Wagyu Calves to The Pietsch Place (Part of Weise Farms)

-After deworming, tagging and banding, we transported eight calves to our place in Warda.
+After deworming, tagging, and banding, we transported eight calves to our place in Warda.
 We call it the Pietsch Place because my Dad bought it from the Pietsch family.
-This 55 acre farm is part of Weise Farms, and it is special for its rich grazing pastures, which are perfect for our Wagyu calves transitioning away from their mommas.
+This 55-acre farm is part of Weise Farms, and it is special for its rich grazing pastures, which are perfect for our Wagyu calves transitioning away from their mothers.

 After all of the cubes were eaten, we opened the pen to allow all of the calves to graze on the lush grass.
-Of course, the newly weaned calves walk the fenceline for several days as they call out for their mommas.
-And at home the mommas call for their babies.
-I have a soft spot in my heart for the mommas as they adjust to their empty nest and their full utters.
+Of course, the newly weaned calves walk the fenceline for several days as they call out for their mothers.
+At home, the mothers call for their babies.
+I have a soft spot in my heart for the mothers as they adjust to their empty nests and their full udders.

 It wasn’t all sunshine and rainbows during the weaning process.
 Just as we were getting into the swing of things, a sudden heatwave hit the area.
 We were sweating.

 Fortunately, a refreshing rain shower followed the heat.
-It was nice to cool, and we never stopped working, although I had to move my paper records and clip board inside the Mule so they wouldn't get wet.
+It was nice to cool off, and we never stopped working.
+I had to move my paper records and clipboard inside the Mule so they wouldn't get wet.
 The change in temperature made our efforts in caring for them that much more effective.
 I don't think I ever remember a July as nice as this one.

 Bringing Two Calves Back Home - The Cycle Continues

-Raising wagyu beef is a long and slow process, and the cycle never ends.
-Two of the calves that we took to the Pietsch Place in the Fall were ready to be moved back home to our grass pen, which is the next step before moving them into the feed pen.
+Raising Wagyu beef is a long and slow process, and the cycle never ends.
+Two of the calves that we took to the Pietsch Place in the fall were ready to be moved back home to our grass pen.
+This is the next step before moving them into the feed pen.
 This planned movement is all about making sure that each calf is right where they need to be when we need them.
 When one calf "graduates" from the feed pen, another one goes in.
-We like to keep two together at all times because they are herd animals and it is not good to keep just one.
+We like to keep two together at all times because they are herd animals, and it is not good to keep just one.

-By using a gradual approach, we ensure a smooth transition keeps stress levels low.
-By implementing a systematic feeding plan, we can gauge when each calf is ready for the next phase.
-We keep records of birth dates, weights at different stages of their life, and how long they have to be on feed before harvest.
+By using a gradual approach, we ensure a smooth transition that keeps stress levels low.
+Implementing a systematic feeding plan allows us to gauge when each calf is ready for the next phase.
+We keep records of birth dates, weights at different stages of their lives, and how long they have to be on feed before harvest.

 Our Strategy for Raising Wagyu Calves

-We try to wean around 6 months of age.
+We try to wean around six months of age.
 That is the time when they start grazing the pastures at the Pietsch Place for a year.
-And then they are finished on our specialty wagyu blend for around 300 days.
+Then they are finished on our specialty Wagyu blend for around 300 days.
 By the time they are ready for harvest, they are around 30 months old.
 They know us well.
 They eat out of our hand.
-And when they make their final ride we always thank them.
+When they make their final ride, we always thank them.

-We are constantly learning and improving on our strategy following weaning.
-High-quality forage, minerals and hay when needed ensure they receive all necessary nutrients.
+We are constantly learning and improving our strategy following weaning.
+High-quality forage, minerals, and hay when needed ensure they receive all necessary nutrients.
 This step plays a significant role in their growth trajectory.
 But the secret is in the cubes.
-When you can train your cattle to range cubes, it makes working them easy.
+When you can train your cattle to range cubes, it makes working with them easy.

-Consistency is the key to having cows that are easy to work.
-When the home place herd hears the Mule start up, they come running and bellaring.
-And at the Pietsch Place, when they hear our truck and our special whistle, they run right into the pen, sometimes before we even get out of the truck.
+Consistency is key to having cows that are easy to work with.
+When the home place herd hears the Mule start up, they come running and bellowing.
+At the Pietsch Place, when they hear our truck and our special whistle, they run right into the pen, sometimes before we even get out of the truck.

-We are keeping a serious eye out for the "new world screw worm" that could be devastating to so many animals.
+We are keeping a serious eye out for the "new world screw worm," which could be devastating to many animals.
 Please keep us and all farmers in your prayers.

 We also aim to continue sharing updates with our readers about our farm operations.
 Keeping the community informed helps establish transparency and fosters a genuine connection to the experiences on the farm.